Carboxy Therapy for Dark Circles

 - Hyperpigmentation in the skin

+During consultation, an underlying condition may be identified, which will have to be corrected prior to procedure.
 Treatment options for dark circles vary from patient to patient and may include one of the following or a combination of the following treatments:

 Carboxy Therapy (= Carbon Dioxide Therapy)